-Your first inclination for retail therapy might be to hit the shopping centre, but in Calgary, there's no need to limit yourself to suburban outlets.
+Your first inclination for retail therapy might be to hit the mall, but in Calgary, there's no need to limit yourself to suburban outlets.
 In fact, you'll completely miss out on what makes shopping here fun if you do.
-Check out the city’s many distinctive shopping districts that make for an entertaining day of poking around and discovering that unique find...or two!
-Here's a run-down of some of the most popular places to get your shop on.
+Check out the city’s many distinctive shopping districts that make for an entertaining day of poking around and discovering that unique find... or two!
+Here's a rundown of some of the most popular places to get your shop on.

 17th Ave SW

 Calgary's go-to retail and entertainment district, 17th Ave (and its adjoining streets) is a pedestrian-friendly area complete with a lovely park for people watching while sipping locally roasted coffee and devouring a gourmet donut.
 Whether you're after a touch of whimsy, high-end chic or just plain cool, you'll find it on 17th Ave.
 The street is a literal deluge of quirky, coveted and gorgeous clothing, home decor, jewellery, and even stationery.
 If you don't meet with shopping success here, you're not doing it right.

 One of the city’s oldest neighbourhoods and home to Calgary’s original main street, Inglewood has morphed from an industrial hub to a vibrant shopping, restaurant and cultural scene.
 Known for its antique and vintage stores, it also has its share of contemporary furniture shops, contemporary art galleries, collectible glass, rug shops, clothing and kitchen boutiques and a step-back-in-time spice shop.
 Stop in at The Nash, a refurbished historic hotel, for one of a kind cocktails and charcuterie.